vstoianovici/wservice/README.md

 ### Runtime

-- Otherwise, once `wService` is built and ready for runtime it can run (/cmd/wService) without any parameters (default should be fine) but there is the option of passing in a different port or a different `postgres.cfg` file (skip this step if you deploying with docker-compose and continue to the curl commands):
+- Otherwise, once `wService` is built and ready for runtime it can run (/cmd/wService) without any parameters (default should be fine) but there is the option of passing in a different port or a different `postgres.cfg` file (skip this step, if you are deploying with docker-compose, and continue to the curl commands bellow):

 ```
 $ ./wService -h